-Our first interview is with Sandhya Sebe, who has 8 years of experience in software development and testing.
+Sandhya has 13 years of experience in software development and testing.
 Born and raised in Hyderabad, India her previous work includes testing and development for Amazon.
-She’s been working at FINRA now for almost two years.
+She’s been working at FINRA now for almost 7 years.

 As soon as I come in, I check in to see if there any high priority tasks on my plate.
 Mostly, I’m checking things that are going into production that I need to test.